tsdamas/weather-forecast-app/README.md

 - Get a the daily forecast information for 7 days;
 - Hourly forecast for the next 5 hours;

-It was my first weather app, I faced some challenges building the graph for the forecast weather and turn it completly responsive is my next improvement.
+It was my first weather app, I faced some challenges building the graph for the forecast weather and turn it completely responsive is my next improvement.

 ## Contribution Guidelines